 Discovering that you have type 2 diabetes can sometimes be a surprise.
 Once you have that diagnosis, you will have to make specific lifestyle changes.
-Managing your diabetes is essential, but you can learn how to do it with ease.
+Diabetes management is is essential, but you can learn how to do it with ease.

 How is Type 2 Diabetes Diagnosed?